lafirm/data-science-portfolio/README.md

 ## Instructions for Running Python Notebooks
-1. Run notebooks as usual by using Anaconda - Jupyter Notebook Server, Google Colab etc.
+1. Run notebooks locally on your machine by using Jupyter Notebook Server, [click here](https://docs.jupyter.org/en/latest/running.html) for more details.
+2. To easily run our notebooks without any installations on our local machine, we can use cloud services like Binder, Google Colab, Kaggle etc., [click here](https://www.dataschool.io/cloud-services-for-jupyter-notebook/) for more details.

 ## Contents